withastro/roadmap/proposals/0000-asset-primitive.md

 ## Other Notes

 - This is trivial to implement in Astro today.
 Vite provides hooks for these sorts of imports, so we would just need to create two Vite plugins inside of Astro: one for SVGs and one for images.
+See `ImageAsset` and `SvgAsset` types above for data interface.
 - This is possible to do in userland today by providing those two Vite plugins yourself.
 This proposal exists to bless this as the "Astro" way and integrate this into Astro itself so that our community can build on top of it.